Home » Pyrenees » La Travessa dels 3 Refugis: A stunning multi-day hike in the Catalan Pyrenees

 Queralbs to Coma de Vaca, 8.7 km hike, 865 m+, 55 m-

-Once we reached the altitude of 2100 m, the trail became flatter, and suddenly the breathtaking Pla de les Eugues appeared in front of us.
+Once we reached an altitude of 2.100 m, the trail became flatter, and suddenly, the breathtaking Pla de les Eugues appeared before us.
 This is where the rivers Freser and Coma de Vaca meet each other.
-And it’s also the place where the first mountain hut of the route is located!
+And it’s also where the first mountain hut of the route is located!

-We stopped at the Coma de Vaca hut to rest for a while and eat some nuts and apples before continuing the hike to the Ulldeter hut.
+We stopped at the Coma de Vaca hut to rest and eat some nuts and apples before continuing the hike to the Ulldeter hut.

 🏔 Additional peaks to add to this section

-When hiking this section, you have the option to climb the Balandrau peak (2.584 m).
-If you do so, add 2 h 30 min to the total time of the section.
+You can climb Balandrau Peak (2.584 m) when hiking this section.
+If you do so, add 2 h 30 min to the total section time.

 🍿 Our tip